A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

-As we saw in Lemma \ref{lem:chiNA}, if $\A$ is homotopy finite, then its classifying space, $B_\A$, is homotopy finite, and we can consider Quinn's finite total homotopy TQFT, of \cite[Lecture 4]{Quinn}, or more generally as explored here in Subsection \ref{sec:QuinnTQFT}, with base-space $\Bc=B_\A$, and in which $s$ is a complex parameter.
+We now fix a homotopy finite crossed complex $\A$.
+By Lemma \ref{lem:chiNA}, the classifying space, $B_\A$, is homotopy finite.
+Hence we can consider Quinn's finite total homotopy TQFT, $\FQp{B_\A}{s}\colon \cob{n} \to \Vect$, of \cite[Lecture 4]{Quinn}, as explored here in Subsection \ref{sec:QuinnTQFT}.
 Our main case of study is when $\A$ is finite and reduced.
 In this case, the formulae for $\FQp{B_\A}{s}$ become particularly simple.
-Using Proposition \ref{prop:add_B} and Theorem \ref{Th:changeB}, the knowledge of that restricted case is enough to give the calculation in general.
-(Recall that it is known that any homotopy finite crossed complex is weak equivalent to a finite crossed complex.
-This can be derived from Ellis' theorem, \cite{Ellis}.)